 Spanning 27 miles between the City of Arlington and the Town of Darrington, the Whitehorse Regional Trail follows the path of the former BNSF railroad through the North Stillaguamish River Valley.
 The trail meanders through the valley from its junction with the Centennial Regional Trail in Arlington, frequently paralleling SR 530 and the North Fork Stillaguamish River.
 The backcounty corridor, rewards visitors with picturesque, landscape views of forests, farmland, streams and rivers, and mountain vistas.
 Currently only a 6 mile portion of the trail from Darrington to Swede Heaven Road is open to the public.

 Whitehorse Regional Trail development will occur in three phases.

 Status - Currently Underway or Completed

-Bridge decking and repair - Underway, 2 bridges remain;
+Bridge decking and repair - Underway, 1 bridge still under repair;

-Darrington Area Slide Repair at 435th Ave NE - Underway;
+Darrington Area Slide Repair at 435th Ave NE - on hold for funding;

 Trafton reconnection and trail rebuild of the missing section east of the Cloverdale Farm - Completed;